-Pfizer on Wednesday reported its second quarter results, beating top- and bottom-line expectations and raising its guidance for 2021 yet again.
-The U.S. pharmaceutical giant reported a net profit of $5.56 billion on revenue of $18.98 billion for the second quarter of 2021, mainly thanks to its COVID-19 vaccine.
-BNT162b2, as the drug is officially called, accounted for 41 percent of Pfizer’s revenue for the quarter, dwarfing any other drug in Pfizer’s vast portfolio.
+Pfizer reported its fourth-quarter and full-year results on Tuesday, beating profit estimates and falling just short of consensus revenue expectations.
+The U.S. pharmaceutical giant reported $21.98 billion in net profit on revenue of $81.29 billion for 2021, mainly thanks to its Covid-19 vaccine.
+BNT162b2 or Comirnaty, as the drug is officially called, accounted for 45 percent of Pfizer’s revenue last year, dwarfing any other drug in the company's vast portfolio.

 Pfizer, which developed the vaccine in cooperation with German biotechnology company BioNTech, manufactured more than 3 billion doses of the mRNA vaccine last year, which ended up contributing $36.8 billion to the company's record revenue.
 For 2022, Pfizer currently expects $32 billion in Covid-19 vaccine sales plus $22 billion in sales of its oral Covid-19 antiviral drug Paxlovid.
 Both estimates are based on supply contracts signed or committed to as of late January, meaning that the figures could be adjusted upwards over the course of the year.